Effect Soundness

 How It's Measured

-The compiler traces effect violations through the entire call graph:
+The compiler traces effect violations through the resolved call graph:

 - Direct effects - Does the function body contain effectful operations?